GLOBAL MARKETS-Global shares rise, U.S. dollar falls after strong jobs data

 By Chibuike Oguh

-NEW YORK, Nov 4 (Reuters) - Global shares rose while the U.S. dollar fell on Friday after better-than-expected jobs data provided clues the tightness in the American labor market was starting to ease, raising hopes the Federal Reserve could soften its stance on interest rates.
+NEW YORK, Nov 4 (Reuters) - Global shares rose on Friday and the U.S. dollar fell, after jobs data came in stronger than expected but also hinted at some slack in the tight American labor market, raising hopes the Federal Reserve might ease up on monetary tightening.

-Data from the Bureau of Labor Statistics showed the U.S. economy generated 261,000 jobs in October, which was higher than an estimate of 200,000, according to a Reuters poll of economists.
-However, the data also showed some easing of labor market conditions, with unemployment rising to 3.7% from 3.5% in September while wage inflation dropped to 4.7% from 5% in the prior month.
+Data from the U.S. Bureau of Labor Statistics showed the economy generated 261,000 jobs in October.
+That was higher than an estimate of 200,000, according to a Reuters poll of economists, but it also showed unemployment rising to 3.7% from 3.5% in September while wage inflation dropped to 4.7% from 5% in the prior month.

-On Wall Street, the benchmark S&P 500 was trading slightly higher, driven by stocks in financials, consumer discretionary, materials, and industrials.
+Wall Street's three major stock indexes closed higher, driven by technology, financials, consumer discretionary, communication services, and industrials.

 "Even though the Fed would not talk about a pivot or anything like that, I think the market is expecting them to remain data dependent and in the next six months you're going to see significant cracks in the pricing pressure," Plumb said.

-Oil prices rose by 3% amid the looming European Union ban on Russian oil and as investors weighed the implications of China's easing of COVID restrictions.
-Brent crude LCOc1 futures were up 3.16% at $97.66 a barrel, while U.S. West Texas Intermediate (WTI) crude CLc1 futures rose 3.81% to $91.53 per barrel.
+Oil prices rose by 5% amid the looming European Union ban on Russian oil and as investors weighed the implications of China's easing of COVID restrictions.
+Brent crude LCOc1 futures settled up 5% at $98.57 a barrel, while U.S. West Texas Intermediate (WTI) crude CLc1 futures rose 4.98% to $92.56 per barrel.

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))